chowyvincent/camera-bag/README.md

 - Show current user's gear lists (Done)
 - Add username field to user model (Done)
 - Redo gearlist model (Decided not to do)
-- Add description for every item (VERY HARD TO DO, COULDN'T DO A FORM FOR AN INDIVIDUAL ITEM IN THE HANDLEBARS LIST)
+- Add description for every item (Couldn't do form for individual item)

 # Challenges
 - Learning curve of NodeJS and routing
 - CSRF Protection
 - Session handling
-- HANDLING ASYNCHRONOUSITY OF NODE
+- Handling Asynchronousity of Node.js

+# Improvements
+- Don't seed the data, use the Amazon Product Advertising API to display all possible items for a richer data model